paul-hammant/ContinuousIsolation.com/README.md

 # How to contribute:

-Pull Requests welcome as you'd expect.
+Pull Requests welcome as you would expect.
 But if you're super short on time, just raise a GitHub issue and type in your contrib/idea free-form.
 It'll make it to a source document soon after via good old copy/paste (one of the Continuous Isolation best practices no doubt).